briangershon/bicolor8x8-wifi/README.md

 ===============

-This Arduino project allows you to set the colors for a Bi-Color 8x8 Matrix from a website via Wifi.
+This Arduino project allows you to set the colors for a Bi-Color 8x8 Matrix from a website via WiFi.

 Author: Brian Gershon